developerforce/Force.com-Toolkit-for-Facebook/README.md

 ### Map Facebook Accounts to Salesforce Users

 Alternatively, from Spring ''12 onwards, you can implement your app within a Salesforce org or portal.
 In this case, each Facebook account is mapped to a unique user within your Salesforce org.
-[Social Single Sign-On – Authentication Providers in Spring ’12](http://blogs.developerforce.com/developer-relations/2012/01/social-single-sign-on-authentication-providers-in-spring-12.html) gives an overview of configuring Facebook as an *Authentication Provider* and linking existing salesforce.com users' accounts to their Facebook accounts, or creating new accounts for users arriving from Facebook.
+[Social Single Sign-On – Authentication Providers in Spring ’12](http://blogs.developerforce.com/developer-relations/2012/01/social-single-sign-on-authentication-providers-in-spring-12.html) gives an overview of configuring Facebook as an *Authentication Provider* and linking existing salesforce.com users'' accounts to their Facebook accounts, or creating new accounts for users arriving from Facebook.

 If you are using the Facebook Authentication Provider, you need not use `FacebookLoginController`; the platform will manage interaction with Facebook for you.
-Your Apex code can retrieve the current user's token with `Auth.AuthToken.getAccessToken(`*AuthProviderID*`,` *AuthProviderName*`);`.
+Your Apex code can retrieve the current user''s token with `Auth.AuthToken.getAccessToken(AuthProviderID, AuthProviderType);`.

+Since the main intent of this first, Spring ''12, release of Authentication Provider functionality is to provide single sign-on and account linking, there are some limitations in using the FB access token with the Graph API:

-Note that, in the Spring ''12 release, the Facebook Authentication Provider requests only the `email` permission, limiting the amount of data you can retrieve via the Graph API to the user's email address, user id, name, profile picture, gender, age range, locale, networks, list of friends, and any other information they have made public.
+* The Facebook Authentication Provider requests only the `email` permission, limiting the amount of data you can retrieve via the Graph API to the user's email address, user id, name, profile picture, gender, age range, locale, networks, list of friends, and any other information they have made public.
 It is expected that developers will be able to set a custom set of requested permissions in a future release.
+* The Facebook access token will expire after two hours.
+There is currently no mechanism for obtaining a fresh access token.
+One possible strategy for handling this issue would be to detect token expiry and offer to redirect the user to the Authentication Provider SSO link to reauthenticate to Salesforce.

 ### Accessing the Graph API